elaine84/ds-edu-tour/README.md

 - For our Fall 2015 pilot of ~80 students, we deployed JupyterHub on bare-metal machines from UC Berkeley's CS department.
 - We gave each student 2GB of RAM.
-We expected about 50% of the class to be on at any point in time, so we provisioned two nodes with 26GB RAM each.
+We expected about 60% of the class to be on at any point in time, so we provisioned two machines with 64 cores and 26GB RAM each.
-  TODO(sam): Verify these numbers.
-- For the Spring 2016 class of ~480 students, we used a donation from [Microsoft Azure][azure] and deployed there, using 36 nodes of 14GB RAM each.
+- For the Spring 2016 class of ~480 students, we used a donation from [Microsoft Azure][azure] and deployed there, using 36 machines with 8 cores and 14GB RAM each.

 [data8-jhub]: https://github.com/data-8/jupyterhub-deploy
 [comp-jhub]: https://github.com/compmodels/jupyterhub-deploy